 Headteacher - Mr Davie Clifford (Safeguarding Lead)

-Deputy Head - Miss Karina Chivers (KS2 lead)
+Deputy Head - Miss Karina Chivers (Curriculum lead and acting SENCo)

 Assistant Head - Mrs Sara Richards (KS1 and EYFS Lead)